tomcreare/MageVagrant/README.md

 This will setup a full LAMP development environment

-You'll need to know how to setup basic virtual hosts in apache and edit your /etc/hosts to point to your
+You'll need to know how to setup basic virtual hosts in apache and edit your /etc/hosts to point to your wanted domain